Multiverse-io/build_pipeline/README.md

 - git clone this project
 - [additionally have elixir installed]
-- copy ./bp to the directory of your choice
+- copy (or better would be to symlink) ./bp to the directory of your choice

 Then, From the root of your projects' directory run:
 ```